 My standard egg wash recipe consists of 1 egg and 1 tablespoon of whole or 2% milk, whisked together until smooth.
 I've used non dairy milk and it works great substituted for whole milk.

-You can also brush the tops with heavy cream, or just egg.
+You can also brush the tops with heavy cream.

 The coarse sugar on top of the egg wash is important for that signature bakery style crunch.